 When there are so many laptops to choose from, it can be difficult to select the one that best suits your needs.

 Some people may value a 4K screen.
-Others may want a high-performance CPU to gain a competitive advantage in games.
+Others may want a high-performance CPU to gain a competitive advantage in games, especially now that gamers are also using game cheats and hacks to gain the same.
 In addition, getting value for money can be challenging since new technologies don’t always mean better performance.